SirToffski/WireGuard-Ligase/README.md

   * New features:
     * An option to install iptables-persistent and to enable systemctl service was added.
     * An option to enable WireGuard tunnel interface and to enable the interface on boot was added.

+## TODO

+  * Add an option for a quick hands-free server deployment / host configuration.
+Especially useful for people who dont want to answer a lot of questions and are not too fussy about naming clients, etc.
+  * Customize server config depending on the distro in use (Arch vs Ubuntu, vs RHEL, etc)
+  * Add option to configure other UNIX OS types (such as OpenBSD)

 ## Disclaimer